floriaaan/openmeet/README.md

 ## License

-The OpenMeet project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The OpenMeet project is open-sourced software licensed under the [GNU GPL license].